On the Minimum/Stopping Distance of Array Low-Density Parity-Check Codes: Deriving Upper Bounds on

 (indicated with dashed edges in Fig.~\ref{fig:graph1}) of length $10$.
 Furthermore, for the support matrix

 corresponding to a (minimal) codeword of weight $20$ for $q=59$ (and $m=6$), the corresponding cycle (also of length $10$) is

 Thus, we get the same cycle lengths.
+The corresponding support matrix graph $G^{(0,1)}$ is shown in Fig.~\ref{fig:graph1} using the vertex labels in the parentheses.
 Continuing with the remaining pairs of rows, $(i,j)=(0,2),(0,3),\dots,(4,5)$, we get the same cycle lengths for cycles containing the edge $(v^{(i)}_{q-1+i \pmod{q}},v^{(j)}_{q-1+j \pmod{q}})$ or the edge $(v^{(i)}_{0},v^{(j)}_{0})$ for both support matrices.
 Thus, we would expect that there might exist a template support matrix whose instances (possibly column-permuted) for $q=47$ and $q=59$ are the support matrices in (\ref{eq:supportmatrix1}) and (\ref{eq:supportmatrix2}), respectively. \end{example}